mendix/docs/content/en/docs/releasenotes/studio-pro/windows-service.md

 * Ticket 11120: Mendix Windows Service did not restart after reboot.
 * Ticket 11159: Now a user friendly message will be shown if the Mendix Service Console cannot be started because service pack 1 of .NET Framework 3.5 is not installed.
 * Ticket 11160: Fixed the user picker dialog for computers without domain.
 * Now the password text boxes will be unreadable by default.
-Added a Show password check box, as known in the Modeler.
+Added a Show password checkbox, as known in the Modeler.
 Please be aware that the passwords will be saved unencrypted in the settings file, as before.
 * Improved error message when the following operating system error does occur: 'The requested operation requires elevation'.
 * Small user interface changes.